 - Post-investment business support

-- Grants of up to £5,000 for start-up enterprises to raise match-funding on Crowdfunder
+- Up to £5,000 for start-up enterprises to raise match-funding on Crowdfunder

 - Access to cohort learning driven by business needs

-- Access to peer support from other charities and enterprises on the programme
+- Access to peer support from other enterprises on the programme

 The Forward Enterprise Fund is financed by Access – the Foundation for Social Investment Growth Fund Programme.